FormidableLabs/react-native-app-auth/docs/token-storage.md

 ### Android - Secure Shared Preferences
 Shared Preferences is the Android equivalent for a persistent key-value data store.
 Data in Shared Preferences is not encrypted by default.
 Encrypted Shared Preferences wraps the Shared Preferences class for Android, and automatically encrypts keys and values.

-In order to use iOS Keychain services or Android Secure Shared Preferences, you can either write a bridge yourself or use a library which wraps them for you and provides a unified API (at your own risk).
+In order to use iOS's Keychain services or Android's Secure Shared Preferences, you either can write a JS<->native interface yourself or use a library which wraps them for you.
+Some even provide a unified API.

 ## Related OSS libraries